How to lose weight by checking blood sugar

 Learning how to manage stress is an important part of controlling blood sugar levels and preventing spikes.
 As being on stress stimulates the liver to release glucose stored in the blood, which raises sugar levels.

-So, to avoid stress triggering blood sugar spikes, try some yoga exercises to help you relieve stress.
+So, to avoid stress-triggering blood sugar spikes, try some yoga exercises to help you relieve stress.

+In conclusion, blood sugar levels depend on multiple factors and you should learn how to improve them.
 However, to adjust this part of your health consider making these simple changes in your lifestyle to enjoy gradual improvements in your health.